Why Do You Need a Dental Crown and How to Get the Best Experience with One?

 There are multiple types of crowns you can consider.
 Stainless steel crowns are sometimes used by general practitioners, however, in the world of cosmetic dentistry we mostly use either a porcelain tooth crown or a ceramic dental crown.
 Both these options have their own pros and cons, and it will be up to our evaluation of your teeth whether or not your specific case would rather require one or the other.

-What Situations Would Require a Dental Crown?
+What Would a Dental Crown be Needed?

 Although used commonly for strengthening weakened teeth, crowns can also have many other important uses that we have to be aware of: